Yoav666s/dnd-wiki/collections/_spells/basic-rules/5th-level/modify-memory.md

   You must speak to the target to describe how its memories are affected, and it must be able to understand your language for the modified memories to take root.
 Its mind fills in any gaps in the details of your description.
 If the spell ends before you have finished describing the modified memories, the creature's memory isn't altered.
 Otherwise, the modified memories take hold when the spell ends.

   A modified memory doesn't necessarily affect how a creature behaves, particularly if the memory contradicts the creature's natural inclinations, alignment, or beliefs.
 An illogical modified memory, such as implanting a memory of how much the creature enjoyed dousing itself in acid, is dismissed, perhaps as a bad dream.
-The GM might deem a modified memory too nonsensical to affect a creature in a significant manner.
+The DM might deem a modified memory too nonsensical to affect a creature in a significant manner.

   A remove curse or greater restoration spell cast on the target restores the creature's true memory.